chengle0575/Remote-job-control-shell/README.md

    2.change directory in the remote shell (the built-in command 'cd') using both absolute path and relative path.
       The feature is implemented mainly with a variable in client, holding the filepath of the remote machine.
-   3.check if input filepath is valid (using File exist()), invert the change of filepath if invalid 4.commands are transfered using sockets
+   3.check if input filepath is valid (using File exist()), invert the change of filepath if invalid 4.enable file/directory compress and transfer through network 5.refactor the message through network using polymorphism 6.commands are transfered using sockets